What is a Google Keyword?

 Your first Google Keyword – your Business Name.

 The first google keyword you want to rank for is your Business Name.

 If your business name is Plympton Tax Accountant then that is your first keyword.
 Technically it’s a phrase, but it’s usually referred to as a keyword when talking about Search Engine Optimisation or SEO.
 Your business name will appear on your website several times so you should, within one month of your site going live, rank on page one on Google for this (if you don’t check with your web developer that they indexed your site with Google).

 Once you’ve achieved success in getting on page one for your own business name, turn your efforts to the next two or three search terms you feel would be best for your business.
-Choose two or three keywords (or keyphrases) and make sure they appear on your website page several times – in the heading, as an image title and in the page text.
-It might be a specific product, for example Nike running shoes or it might be a service you provide, for example Noarlunga plumbers.

 Before you decide upon your search terms, google them yourself and see what websites are already on page one for those two or three terms.
 This will give you some idea of how competitive the space is for those terms.

 It is valuable to do keyword research to begin with so you can find out the words that your customers and potential customers in their Google searches.
 Keyword research will let you know how many times phrases are used in searches.

 How many people are searching for the term in your area matters.
 If only 10 people are searching for the term, on average, a month, ranking well on that term may not get you the business you want.
 However if 100 or 1,000 people are searching for that term, and you’ve optimised your website for it, your business is likely to benefit.